g-ongenae/assert-or-boom/doc/or/orLengthRequired.md

 # orLengthRequired

-Throw a Boom.Length Required if the previous assertions where false.
+Throw a Boom.Length Required if the previous assertions were false.

 ## Skeleton